 Fulbright Interview Experience, Questions, and Answers

 Yes!
 If you made it this far, you presented yourself well in your application.
 You made the IIE people curious, and they want to meet you in person.
 Just like for the application, there is also a lot you can do to prepare for the interview.
-I’ve noticed that a lot of traffic on this web page is generated by people looking for more “fulbright interview” information, so let’s extend this secton with some hints I’d find helpful during my application process.
 A lot of “highly conceptual” stuff has already been written elsewhere about this topic, so I’ll just share my experience.
-It is always a good anecdote when I explain people about my Fulbright interview experience.
+It is always a good anecdote when I explain people about how my interview went.

 My Fulbright Interview Experience

-The IIE representative had very good questions about my Personal statement and Project proposal.
+The IIE representative had very good questions about my personal statement and project proposal.
 It was clear that she had read them thoroughly!
-Fulbright Interview hint: try to put some “eye catchers” in your personal statement.
+Therefore, try to put some “eye catchers” in your personal statement.
 Some conversation pieces that could attract an intelligent person (there will definitely be a full room of those).
-If they bite it and you deliver, kudos

 He states that: “Not only does this interview allow you to supplement your written and supporting materials personally, but the process allows a committee to assess—in person—the convergence of your project with the Fulbright program’s goals and standards.
 In a nutshell, the interview provides an opportunity for a committee to gauge how ready you are for the challenges of prolonged immersion in a new culture, as well as how prepared you are to pursue the project you have proposed.
 To understand the importance of your campus committee interview, keep one essential fact in mind: this interview will be the only occasion you have in the entire review process, here in the U.S. and overseas, to make a personal case for your abilities to live abroad and to undertake your project successfully.
 It is essential to know what to expect in your interview, and to take the time to prepare as well as you can.”